RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 NIST SP 800-37 is the Risk Management Framework.

-### Question # 18 - ISO 27001 favors which type of technology?
+### [important tricky] Question # 18 - ISO 27001 favors which type of technology?
 A. Open source
 B. PC
 C. Cloud-based
 D. None
 Answer: D.

-The ISO 27001 standard is designed to be product agnostic.
+**The ISO 27001 standard is designed to be product agnostic**.
 The other answers suggest ISO 27001 favors a type of technology, and are therefore incorrect.

-### Question # 19 - Why might an organization choose to comply with the ISO 27001 standard?
+### [important tricky] Question # 19 - Why might an organization choose to comply with the ISO 27001 standard?
 A. Price
 B. Ease of implementation
 C. International acceptance
 D. Speed
 Answer: C.

-The ISO standards are almost universally accepted and recognized, and they’re even mandated for certain industries/locales.
+**The ISO standards are almost universally accepted and recognized**, and they’re even mandated for certain industries/locales.
 They are not, however, cheap, fast, or easy to adopt, implement, and audit against, so all the other answers are incorrect.

-### Question # 20 - Why might an organization choose to comply with NIST SP 800-series standards?
+### [important tricky] Question # 20 - Why might an organization choose to comply with NIST SP 800-series standards?
 A. Price
 B. Ease of implementation
 C. International acceptance